DHTMLX/gantt-docs/data/desktop/howtostart_dotnet.md

 ###Creating a new VS project

 Let's start by running Visual Studio and creating a new project.
-For this, follow the steps:
+For this, open the File menu tab and choose:<br>
-File -> New -> Project.
+New -> Project.
 Then select ASP.NET Web Application and name it *gantt-rest-net*.

 <img src="desktop/vs_project.png">

-Set an Empty project as a template and check MVC and Web API checkboxes.
+Select an Empty project among available templates and check MVC and Web API checkboxes.

 <img src="desktop/select_template.png">